How to Solo Travel Like a Pro – Tips for First Time Solo Travelers

 The Transformation Question

 Solo travel will change you, though perhaps not in the Instagram-caption ways commonly advertised.
 You’ll become more confident making decisions and navigating unfamiliar situations.
 You’ll develop deeper awareness of your actual preferences versus what you’ve adopted from others.
-You’ll learn whether you genuinely enjoy your own company or whether you prefer life with constant companionship.

 Is Solo Travel For You?

-The travelers who thrive solo tend to share certain characteristics: comfort with their own company, reasonable tolerance for uncertainty, genuine curiosity about places and people, ability to make decisions without endless deliberation, and honest assessment of their own needs rather than what they think they should want.
+The travelers who thrive solo tend to share certain characteristics: comfort with their own company, reasonable tolerance for uncertainty, genuine curiosity about places and people, ability to make decisions without endless deliberation.
+If that describes you, solo travel offers rewards unavailable in any other travel style.

-Essential Resources:
+Essential Resources

 Accommodation: Tablet Hotels, Mr & Mrs Smith, Design Hotels for well-curated boutique properties.
 Many offer reasonable single supplements or waive them entirely.